nitincyberark/conjur-spring-boot-cloud/README.md

 The following features are available with the Spring Boot Plugin:

-* Retrieve a single secret from the CyberArk Vault by specifying the path to the secret in the Vault.
-* Retrieve multiple secrets from the CyberArk Vault by specifying the paths to the secrets in the Vault.
-* Retrieve secrets from the CyberArk Vault and initialize the Spring environment with remote property sources.
+1. Dynamically inject secrets from Conjur vault to the existing Spring Boot applications using the @Value annotation and as well as to the standalone Spring Boot applications using the @ConjurPropertySource
+2. Integrating with the Spring Cloud Config Server to externalize the Conjur Authentication Parameter.
+3. Authenticate to the Conjur Server using the API & Auth Token mechanism
+4. Map the externalized properties to the object using @ConfigurationProperties
+5. The spring-cloud config related beans should be loaded conditionally on beans or through properties configuration, to simplify the integration for the applications relying on spring-boot in general

 ## Limitations

-The Spring Boot Plugin does not support creating, deleting, or updating secrets.
+The Spring boot cloud conjur sdk does not support creating, deleting, or updating secrets.

 ## Technical Requirements